aws/aws-lc/util/backport/README.md

 ```

 Covers the pure helpers and the decision logic: the line filters, source file
+selection, branch ordering, the verdict the model records and every way it can be
-selection, branch ordering, reading the model's reply, the per-branch verdict table,
+unreadable, the FIPS boundary check, the per-branch verdict table, and the guards that
-and the guards that stop an empty or truncated read from clearing a branch.
-No
+stop an empty or truncated read from clearing a branch.
+No checkout or credentials
-checkout or credentials needed.
+needed.

 ### Replay bench